harrycresswell/hc/content/articles/artboards.md

 {{< img class="image-wrapper" src="naming-artboards-in-sketch-cover.jpg" >}}

-<p class="intro">How do you name your Artboards?</p> <p class="intro">It's probably not something you get asked all too often or give much thought.
+<p class="intro">How do you name your Artboards?</p> <p class="intro">It's probably not something you get asked all too often, or even give much thought.
 Maybe, like me, your too busy nesting symbols and getting your head around Auto Layout.</p>

 I don't suppose i've totally worked this one out, but I've arrived at a particular technique for naming Artboards in Sketch.
 I noticed not all that much has been written about the topic so I figured it was time to share my method. **The technique is best suited to Responsive Web Design (RWD)**.
 That being said, if your focus is on design for mobile the principles still remain the same and it should work just as well.